-The Improvement Service is working with MYKHUB.NET Ltd, the provider of Knowledge Hub (KHub), to offer access to the platform to all Scottish public service organisations and support them in its use.
+The Improvement Service is working with the provider of Knowledge Hub (KHub), to offer access to the platform to all Scottish public service organisations and support them in its use.

 We regularly update this page with advice and tips on making the most of Knowledge Hub so please check back again.

-The KHub platform can also use the information in your profile to suggest content that may be of interest to you, such as blogs, forum posts and documents.
+The KHub platform can also use the information in your profile to suggest content that may be of interest to you.

 The Online Help Centre contains lots of advice and guides on how to do the most common tasks on Knowledge Hub, as well as fixes for some common issues.

 These cover the KHub's main functions to get you up and running quickly.
-All the guides are available at https://khub.net/help-and-support/-/wiki/Main/Useful+Documents.
-The guides include:
+The guides cover the main elements or functions available in groups: forum (discussions), library (documents), events, wiki, ideas, members list and blogs.

-For information that's a bit more in-depth, you can try the following:
+For information that's a bit more in-depth, once you’re a member you can try the following:

 If you can't find what you'd looking for online, or you're after support that's more tailored to you needs, you can get in touch with us for help.
 We can: